 “Hmm?
 Who’s ‘we’?”
 I stop humming.
 “Echelon.”

 I stop humming.
 Part of me expected this visit.
 Well, not this exact visit, but one with the same questions I know Jint is about to ask me.
 Questions I don’t feel like answering.
 Echelon is the colloquial name for Fleet Intelligence.
-Lots of law-abiding humans trying to make the universe safer for all species.
+Lots of law-abiding humans trying to make the Universe safer for all species.
 At least, that’s what the brochure said.
 Now they’re trying to make up for the rather awkward event of not seeing an Edochian attack coming.
 They’ve lost the good fluffy parts from the brochure, and are now very much the bogeymen.

 I look around for someplace to sit down.
 There’s a small dining nook and two slide-out chairs on my left.
 I commandeer a chair, open the tiny fridge and inspect the contents.
 Lots of booze, but some water packs and – you’ve got to be kidding me – a Fast Fruit bag.
 I pull out the water and the fruit bag.
 There are three apples inside.